Hi There

 Clarity is not minimalism for aesthetics.

-How small decisions shape trust
+How small UX decisions shape trust

 These moments rarely draw attention to themselves.
 And that’s precisely why they work.

 When interfaces feel calm, users feel confident.
+When systems feel predictable, people feel safe.

-I focus on these details because they shape how a product is experienced long before users form an opinion about it.
+I focus on these details because they shape how a product is experienced

 Trust isn’t designed in one screen.